 - If the song is not recorded within the specified time, the writer should get the song back free and clear.

 - Sometimes the publisher will pay for a demo if there is not one.
 If so, the cost usually is recoupable.
-Sometimes they will reimburse you for half of the demo cost if you already have one and you have receipts.
+Meaning, they may reimburse you for half of the demo cost if you already have one and you have receipts.

 - This is an area where MANY writers get ripped off.
 ALWAYS have a lawyer look over a single song contract.
 ALWAYS.
 This is a playground where many of the scammers lurk.

-If you are in a position to not need a draw or if you make all of your own demos, you can often work out a creative deal with a publisher because you are very low risk to them if they are not having to pay you a draw or pay for your demo costs.
-If you do this kind of deal, you need to make sure YOU are getting something in return and not just giving your publisher your services for free.
-But, there are many creative ways to work a deal if you don’t need a draw or demos paid for.
+If you are in a position to not need a draw or if you make all of your own demos, you can often work out a creative deal with a publisher because you are very low risk to them.
+If they are not having to pay you a draw or pay for your demo costs it can make you more appealing.
+Therefore, if you do this kind of deal, you need to make sure YOU are getting something in return and not just giving your publisher your services for free.
+But, there are many creative ways to work a songwriting publishing deal if you don’t need a draw or demos paid for.
 If you have questions, leave them in the comments below and I will do my best to answer!!